csunkin/mllab/content/authors/wendy-pham/_index.md

 ---
 # Display name
-title: "Gwendolyn Retzinger"
+title: "Wendy Pham"

 # Username (this should match the folder name and the name on publications)
 authors:
-- "gwendolyn-retzinger"
+- "wendy-pham"

 # Is this the primary user of the site?
 superuser: false